nebulasio/nebdocs/docs/dapp-development/rpc/rpc.md

 [grpc](https://github.com/grpc/grpc-go) provides a concrete implementation of the gRPC protocol, layered over HTTP/2.
 These libraries enable communication between clients and servers using any combination of the supported languages.

 [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) is a plugin of protoc.
-It reads gRPC service definition, and generates a reverse-proxy server which translates a RESTful JSON API into gRPC. we use it to map gRPC to HTTP.
+It reads gRPC service definition, and generates a reverse-proxy server which translates a RESTful JSON API into gRPC.
+We use it to map gRPC to HTTP.

 ## Endpoint